 Do you have a question about a legal issue?
 Wondering if there is something specific we can help you with?
 Are you unsure if you need a lawyer at all?
 Just ask!
-Give us a call or complete this form to arrange a free telephone or in-person initial consultation where we can answer your questions and tell you a bit about what to expect from the legal process.
+Give us a call or complete this form to arrange an initial consultation (free for all injury and insurance matters) where we can answer your questions and tell you a bit about what to expect from the legal process.

 FREQUENTLY ASKED QUESTIONS

 No, your initial telephone or email consultation is always free.

 If you are contacting us about a car accident, an injury, an assault, an insurance dispute or another personal-injury related matter, your initial meeting with one of our lawyers will also be free.

 For some other types of issues, like wills & estates, employment or business law, there may be a fee for your initial meeting with your lawyer.